ordersage/ordersage/README.md

 Users must fill out or update `config.py` prior to usage of the controller script.
 Configuration must include the SSH information for the worker node (unless Cloudlab resources will be used), the repository that will contain the experiments, the paths to the specified files and directories, and optional debugging and random seed information.

+Additionally, `config.py` must contain commands to run an initialization script (see `Initialization`) and a script that prints all experiments commands that will be used to stdout.

 #### 2. Get all dependencies (set up environment)

 Users must have a working Python environment with such packages as `paramiko`, `pandas`, and `numpy`, among others imported at the top of `controller.py` script.
 The easiest way to set up such environment is with the `conda` environment manager (instructions below show how `miniconda` can be installed, which is the minimal version of that).